How you can achieve healthier pipeline management

 - Set out realistic steps and don’t forget to follow up.
 Before ending the meeting, everyone should know what to expect and what steps need to be taken next.
 You should make sure that you send a follow-up email the following day with a recap of what was discussed and a summary of the next steps.

-5. The proposal.
-The proposal is one of the final stages before a closed deal, by issuing an enticing proposal you can make the customer happy and eager to accept.
+The proposal is one of the final stages before a closed deal.
+By issuing a good proposal, you can make the customer happy and eager to accept.

 When creating a proposal, include information like: